InduPri48/noaa-apt-encoder/README.md

 ## How to install and use this program

-Clone this repo via `git clone https://github.com/InduPri48/noaa-apt-encoder.git` Navigate inside the folder `noaa-apt-encoder`
+* Clone this repo via `git clone https://github.com/InduPri48/noaa-apt-encoder.git`.
+* Navigate inside the folder `noaa-apt-encoder`.
-Run `python encode.py [videoA_filepath] [videoB_filepath] [audio_filepath]`
+* Run `python encode.py [videoA_filepath] [videoB_filepath] [audio_filepath]`.
-The program will also create the combined APT image at the same location as the WAV audio file, also with the same name.
+* The program will also create the combined APT image at the same location as the WAV audio file, also with the same name.
-The program can also resample the audio to a value of your choosing.
+* The program can also resample the audio to a value of your choosing.
 Add the rate as the final argument after `[audio_filepath]`.
 Without this, it will output it at sample rate of 11025Hz.

 ## Notes